Home

 The morning after

-When I was in high school I once had to write an essay for a language arts exam with the title "Living it down, after living it up."
+When I was in high school I once had to write an essay for a language arts exam with the title Living it down, after living it up.”
 I do not remember much of what I wrote, but over 30 years later that phrase keeps coming back to haunt me.

-When somebody finishes a manic episode marked by bipolar excessive spending, their normal reasoning may return, but because of the bipolar roller coaster, this return to rationality is often marred by serious postmanic depression.
+When somebody finishes a manic episode marked by Bipolar excessive spending, their normal reasoning may return, but because of the Bipolar roller coaster, this return to rationality is often marred by serious post-manic depression.
 In other words, just as our mind has cleared enough for the consequences of our bipolar spending sprees to sink in, we get hit with the double whammy of severe depression.

-We are at our lowest ebb, but must face up to the shame, embarrassment, and economic consequences of our bipolar excessive spending.
-I have noticed that what little writing there is about this experience (good examples are Pattty Duke and Kay Redfield Jamison), tends to be witty and amusing.
-It is as if the only weapon we have left to help us cope is this wry self-deprecating humour.
-And of course some of our crazy manic purchases ARE funny - who could forget Jamison's purchase of 12 snake bite kits?
-Or her buying 20 ill-assorted books by the publisher Penguin so the "penguins could form a colony"?
+I have noticed that what little writing there is about this experience (good examples are Patty Duke and Kay Redfield Jamison), it tends to be witty and amusing.
+It is as if the only weapon we have left to help us cope is this wry self-deprecating humor.
+And of course some, of our crazy manic purchases ARE funny – who could forget Kay Redfield Jamison’s purchase of 12 snake bite kits?
+Or her buying 20 ill-assorted books by the publisher Penguin so the “penguins could form a colony”?

 It is funny and tragic all at the same time.
 However, we do need PRACTICAL TOOLS to help us cope.
-Don't let bankruptcy become another bipolar symptom.
-You CAN overcome bipolar excessive spending:
+Don’t let bankruptcy become another Bipolar symptom.
+You CAN overcome Bipolar excessive spending:

 Quotes on bipolar spending sprees